WHAT IS VPN WIREGUARD

 Keep your DuckDNS token private

-1. In the Domains field, enter the domain you created in Duck DNS.
-In UI mode, delete the empty domain.
+field, enter the domain you created in Duck DNS.
+In UI mode, delete the empty domain. - In the

-2. In the Token field, enter your Duck DNS token.
+field, enter your Duck DNS token. - In the

 domains: